joshgerdes/jekyll-uno/azure-nat-gateway.md

 Just a quick Bicep snippet I created:

-It can be deployed by opening PowerShell _(after_ [_Bicep is installed_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Install Bicep tools") _using the PowerShell method)_ and logging into your Azure
+It can be deployed by opening PowerShell _(after_ [_Bicep is installed_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Install Bicep tools") _using the PowerShell method)_ and logging into your Azure and running the following _(replace RGNAME with the name of the Resource Group you will be deploying it to)_:

     New-AzResourceGroupDeployment -Name NatGwDeployment -ResourceGroupName RGNAME -TemplateFile .\Create_NATGateway.bicep -whatif